Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An intent (and it's handler) is the unit of the UI in a Modal UI,
 much like a control is in a WIMP GUI.

+Modal GUIs are designed around the paradigm
+"focus on what the user wants to do right now (not later)"
-There is one primary mode that a Modal app launches with.
+At any given time there is one primary mode of operation
-Subsequently, over the app's lifetime, different modes may pop-up
-in front of the primary mode and then go away -- i.e. they are transient,
-Much like dialogs in WIMP.
-Modal apps benefit from not having to deal with windows, and layout issues.
-This results in simpler, less cluttered screens.
-They also benefit from not needing to use the mouse in the GUI.
-This improves the interaction efficiency of the UI and makes it simpler to design.
-Modal UIs are simpler and more efficient for both developer and user.
+which corresponds to the primary activity the user is currently involved in.
+Within this primary mode, transient modes may pop-up and then go away.
+In terms of interaction "intensity"
+all interactions that require high intensity and immediacy
+are direct-mapped to kybd based controls.
+Lower intensity interactions that are less frequently needed
+are indirect-mapped to transient modes.
+Direct mapped interactions lead to improved interface efficiency
+while indirect-mapped interactions give the interface breadth.

 From a WIMP app designer's perspective,
-a Modal app is like a WIMP app with a bunch of kybd short-cuts
-and mouse-based control disabled.
+a Modal app is like a WIMP app with kybd short-cuts and mouse-based control disabled.
-i.e. all control is via kybd shortcuts.
+i.e. all critical control is via kybd shortcuts.
 Since it is modal, the number of shortcuts needed per mode is small.

 This app is a source-code navigation/editing app.